 Did it happen again?
 Definitely.
-Limited by the number of pianos we have available, we’ve sold out every event.
+Limited by the number of pianos we have available, we’ve sold out every workshop.
 And we are always changing it up, keeping notes on things to tweak as we progress.
 For example, participants told us they wished getting food was easier, so we now have a light breakfast, full lunch, and snacks catered.
 Returning alumni wanted variety so we divvied up our curriculum by ability level and now include a guest teacher.
 Recently, we added online clinics to our offerings and have been amazed and excited by the response.
-This is definitely and area we will continue to expand.
+This is definitely an area we will continue to expand.

 Until next time, enjoy your creative music-making journey,